WBNS (AM): History

 In 2011, the simulcast ended.
 The AM station began offering additional ESPN network programming and announced plans to create original local content such as an MMA show called "Ground & Pound", as well as a coach's show for the local MLS team, the Columbus Crew.
 On January 5, 2012, it was announced that the station would carry Cleveland Indians broadcasts in Columbus for the 2012 season, marking the return of the Indians after their absence from the Columbus market for the 2011 season.

 WBNS is one of a few stations remaining in the U.S. to broadcast using a Blaw-Knox tower that employed a distinctive diamond-shaped cantilever design.

 On June 11, 2019, Dispatch announced it was selling its broadcasting assets, including the WBNS stations, to Tegna Inc. for $535 million in cash.
 The sale was completed on August 8.

 On August 21, 2025, it was announced that the station will be renamed as "The Fan 2" and will drop ESPN Radio for BetMGM and Westwood One programming on September 2, 2025.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WBNS AM/FM/TV from being integrated into WCMH.